-The case manager is responsible for documenting and enforcing the requirements of this policy contracted to do so.
+The clients service coordinator is responsible for documenting and enforcing the requirements of this policy contracted to do so.

 Rostering staff and Service Co-ordinators are responsible for informing service providers of concerns to do with duty of care and for encouraging appropriate service provision.